G/T Identification Process

 Kindergarten

 All kindergarten students are screened during the fall semester and students who meet the screening criteria are tested during the months of January/February.
-GT services will begin by March 1st of the school year.
+G/T services will begin by March 1st of the school year.

 Transfer Students